 On the other hand logisitics is well developed, as Germany is number one in the Logistics Performance Index, wich is published every year by the World Bank.

 This maybe relates to the point above but has some more impact.
 For example, Germany has a very strict interpretation of the GDPR rules.
-As far as the topic of e-commerce is concerned, try to create trust in your store!
-For example certificates and trust badges are important.
-And entering your with credit number to online stores is still less common than in other countries.
+As far as the topic of e-commerce is concerned, try to create trust!
+For example certificates and trust badges in your online store are important.
+At least more than in other countries.

 According to a survey conducted by the Splendid Research GmbH, 51% of the asked online buyers fully and 34% partially agreed to the following statement: ”An onlineshop with certificate is safer than one without“.(2020)

 Credit cards are not not very popular as a payment method of German online shoppers.
 Germans are reluctant to use credit cards when buying online.
-Here is the use of payment methods in Germany:
+See the use of payment methods in Germany (2020):

-Creating trust with reviews: 36% of participants rely most on online customer reviews when buying a product.
-(2019).
+Creating trust with reviews: 36% of participants rely most on online customer reviews when buying a product. (survey 2019).